Two high school girls go for a hike in the woods, and encountered something unexplainable.

 "I second that!”
 Laughing, Abby looked around at the beautiful sights surrounding her.
 This was her favorite spot near the creek that was full from the last two night's rainfall.
-She listened as the water tumble over the rocks, down to the creek-bed below.
+She listened as the water tumbled over the rocks, down to the creek bed below.

 "Hiking always makes me so hungry!"
 Megan said, unwrapping her sandwich and taking a big bite, “Yum!”

-Eating her ham sandwiches, and munched on potato chips, a sudden chill crawled up Abby's back.
+Eating her ham sandwiches, and munching on potato chips, a sudden chill crawled up Abby's back.
 Puzzled, she looked around, trying to spot whatever spooked her.
-She glanced over at Megan who was happily munching on chips, and was watching a squirrel climb a tree.
+She glanced over at Megan who was happily munching on chips and watching a squirrel climb a tree.
 Shaking off her spooky feeling, she asked, "Shall we explore Herman's cabin now?
 I'm curious if it's really haunted as some hikers claimed."

 “Maybe a little, okay, let’s go.”

-Abby left the empty basket on the stump to pick up later, and they started out once again, following the creek around a couple bends before catching their first glimpse of the cabin in the distance.
+Abby left the empty basket on the stump to pick up later, and they started out once again, following the creek around a couple of bends before catching their first glimpse of the cabin in the distance.
 Abby thought she saw smoke coming out of the chimney which was odd.
-She looked again, and didn't see smoke.
-Situated in a clearing, the girls left the safety of the creek behind, and hiked a mile before fully seeing the cabin.
+She looked again and didn't see smoke.
+Situated in a clearing, the girls left the safety of the creek behind and hiked a mile before fully seeing the cabin.

 "I wonder why there's smoke coming out of the chimney?
 It's not that cold, or is Herman's spirit needing warmth?"
-Abby joke fell flat.
-Scared and a little hesitant, she followed Megan towards the cabin.
+Abby's joke fell flat.
+Scared and a little hesitant, she followed Megan toward the cabin.

 "It could be some relative house-sitting," Megan suggested.

-Abby checked out the area first before proceeding towards the front of the cabin.
+Abby checked out the area first before proceeding toward the front of the cabin.
 “It does have a haunted, desolate feel to it, doesn't it?”

 Megan asked.
 “When did that old man die again?”